frankt716/cse-191-fall23/rec02.md

 For instance, the English language has 26 letters (52 if you include uppercase letters) plus puntuation symbols, and the grammar dictates that "I am Frank" is grammatical, while "I are Frank" is not.

-The language of propositional logic consists of *propositional variables*, and *logical symbols*: $\mathrm{T}$ (*top*), $\mathrm{F}$ (*bottom*), $\lnot$ (*negation*), $\land$ (*conjunction*), $\lor$ (*disjunction*), and $\implies$ (*implication*). propositional variables are intended to denote the basic things that we wish to discuss in propositional logic.
+The language of propositional logic consists of *propositional variables*, and *logical symbols*: $\mathrm{T}$ (*top*), $\mathrm{F}$ (*bottom*), $\lnot$ (*negation*), $\land$ (*conjunction*), $\lor$ (*disjunction*), and $\implies$ (*implication*).
+Propositional variables are intended to denote the basic things that we wish to discuss in propositional logic.

 For example, perhaps I am interested in "is it raining" and "is it Wednesday".
 I can include two propositional variables, "is-raining" and "is-wednesday", in the language to express these ideas.